 Phase 1: Identifying the attribute

-Activities would include opportunity to:
+Activities would include the opportunity to:

 • Learn language of measurement